Dogbonee/Dualie/README.md

 ### Documentation
 You can find the documentation for dualie [here](http://dogbonee.github.io/Dualie).
-Not many examples of the library currently exist, however you can see a port of tetris that made using the library [here](https://github.com/Dogbonee/3DS_Tetritime).
-As well as an implementation of John Conway's Game of Life [here](https://github.com/Dogbonee/GameOfLife_3DS)
+Not many examples of the library currently exist, however you can see a port of tetris that made using the library [here](https://github.com/Dogbonee/3DS_Tetritime), as well as an implementation of John Conway's Game of Life [here](https://github.com/Dogbonee/GameOfLife_3DS).

 ### How to build
 DevkitPro is required to build this library.
 Dualie also depends on libopusfile and pkg-config, which can be installed through devkitPro's pacman package manager like so: